Mega4alik/SmartZapravka/README.md

 1) Installation
 - Install python3 (tested on 3.5.2)
 - Install pip3
-- Install requirements as pip3 install -r requirements.txt
+- Install requirements as pip3 install -r requirements.txt.

 1.1) Start application as python3 app.py.
 The app will at localhost:5000